-2. The legal basis we have for studies providing your personal data into the UK LLC
+5. The legal basis we have for studies providing your personal data into the UK LLC TRE

-The UK LLC is tasked with supporting high priority COVID-19 scientific research by linking together longitudinal study data with participant health and social records and making these data research ready within a centralised secure location.
-This is part of the wider purpose of the University of Bristol to conduct research aiming to improve scientific understanding.
+The UK LLC is tasked with supporting high priority COVID-19 scientific research by linking together longitudinal study data with participant health, administrative and environmental records.
+This is part of the purpose of the University of Bristol to conduct research aiming to improve scientific understanding.

 A. In England and Wales

-They will use for the duration of the COVID-19 ‘emergency’, our legal basis is using Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002 to process confidential patient information without consent.
+Currently, for the duration of the COVID-19 ‘emergency’, our legal basis is using Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.
 This allows data sharing to support urgent COVID-19 research only and is in place until the end of March 2022.

 This legal basis is a short-term measure brought in specifically to address the ability to answer important research questions quickly during the COVID-19 pandemic.
-Collaborating studies will revert to using their own legal basis once this legislation has expired (Sept 2021).
-This will either be based on
+Collaborating studies will revert to using their own legal basis once this legislation has expired.
+This will be based on either:

 - based on providing you with clear information, a means to object and using Regulation 5 of the Health Service (Control of Patient Information) Regulations 2002

-This does not impact on your rights in any way.
-You are able to object to this use of your data and we will not seek to override any existing objections set with your study or with the NHS (we fully respect National Opt Out unless you have provided opt in consent to your study).
+Our use of pandemic measures does not impact on your rights in any way.
+You are able to object to this use of your data and we will not seek to override any existing objections you have set with your study or with the NHS (we fully respect National Opt Out unless you have provided opt in consent to your study).

-This legal basis within GDPR and the Data Protection Act 2018 is separate to, and in addition to, the actions and legal basis of the contributing studies which establishes the basis for your data to be collected, processed and shared for research purposes.
+This legal basis within UK GDPR and the Data Protection Act 2018 is separate to, and in addition to, the actions and legal basis of the collaborating studies which establishes the basis for your data to be collected, processed and shared for research purposes.

 The UK LLC only contains data that has had all identifiable information, such as name and address, removed.
-This type of data is referred to as ‘de-identified’.
-The way in which the UK LLC has been designed means the risk of any person being identified by users is minimised to the point where it is not likely to happen.
-The following step by step process explains how the data moves between all parties to ensure confidentiality.
+This type of data is referred to as ‘de-personalised’.

 Through this separation principle, the full identifiable datasets remain with the data owners (e.g, contributing studies, the NHS).
-The DHCW only see identifiers and the UK LLC only access de-identified data.
-This principle has been used for over a decade in the SAIL Databank and is now used in research and statistical settings across the UK (for example, the Office for National Statistics use this approach for their research datasets).
+Digital Health and Care Wales only sees identifiers and the UK LLC only access de-personalised data.
+This principle has been used for over a decade in the Secure Anonymised Information Linkage (SAIL) Databank and is now used in research and statistical settings across the UK (for example, the Office for National Statistics use this approach for their research datasets).

 Only the UK LLC staff (at the University of Bristol) and the IT staff keeping the system safe (at the University of Swansea) have access to all the UK LLC datasets.
 This is necessary for data management and preparation.
 Where it may be considered that the provisions of the UK GDPR apply to the UK LLC as a whole because of the breadth of data held, we rely on the provisions for research in the public interest (GDPR Article 6(1)(e) and 9(2)(j) as our lawful basis for processing.

-Legitimate UK based researchers are able to apply to access the data in the UK LLC.
+Approved UK-based researchers are able to apply to access the data in the UK LLC TRE.
 They will need to demonstrate that they will be competent and safe users, that their project is in the public interest, is not run for profit making purposes, and will meet the requirements of the collaborating studies and data owners.
 If approved, the researchers will define the minimum data needed to conduct their research.

 The UK LLC does not change your relationship with the study or studies you are part of.